Macrometacorp/docs/docs/client-connectors/databricks-client/index.md

 ## Mapping Considerations

 When mapping from a Macrometa array to a Spark array, Macrometa uses ArrayType.
-ArrayType which is a collection data type that extends the DataType class, which is a superclass of all types in PySpark.
+ArrayType which is a collection data type that extends the DataType class, which is a superclass of all types in Spark.
 All elements of ArrayType should have the same type of elements.

 ## Data Types and Common Schema